laurentperrinet/laurentperrinet.github.io/content/talk/2008-04-01-incm/index.md

   More generally, it proves that the use of a probabilistic representation is a particularly efficient method for bridging biological versus computational neuroscience and illustrates the advantage of such an interdisciplinary approach.
+authors:
+- Laurent U Perrinet
+date: 2008-04-01
+event: Séminaires de l'INCM, April 11th, 2008
+featured: false
+grants:
+- facets
+projects: []
-publication: "*Séminaires de l'INCM, April 11th, 2008*"
+publication: '*Séminaires de l''INCM, April 11th, 2008*'
+title: 'From neural activity to behavior: computational neuroscience as a synthetic approach for understanding the neural code.'
 url_pdf: https://laurentperrinet.github.io/talk/2008-04-01-incm/
 ---